I recently made Joanna Gaines' zucchini bread and it absolutely does not disappoint!

 When I first heard about Joanna Gaines' second cookbook, Magnolia Table Volume 2, I immediately pulled up Amazon and pre-ordered it.
 I may have mentioned this before but I love reading a good cookbook cover-to-cover.
 While so many great recipes can now be found online, there's just something about having a real cookbook that you can refer back to over and over again that's just so satisfying.

 And I also love Joanna Gaines.
 I used to LOVE watching Fixer Upper (I still secretly wish she could come decorate my entire house), and am so excited for her new cooking show.
-But I’ll stop my fangirling here and tell you about this zucchini bread.
-Because you’re going to want to make it, especially if you love my zucchini muffins.
+But I'll stop my fangirling here and tell you about this zucchini bread.
+Because you're going to want to make it, especially if you love my zucchini muffins.

 This is one of those cases where I took a recipe that I really, really wanted to try and I figured out a way to make little adjustments to make it work for our dietary needs.
 As I've said before, while that can seem impossible at first, it just takes a little bit of trial and error.
 I'm going to walk you through exactly how I made Joanna's zucchini bread gluten free and eggless!